stefanocoretta/phd-project/voicing-effect/code/process.praat.md

-# Documentation of data processing

-This file contains the documentation of the scripts in the `code` folder.
+This file contains the documentation of the scripts in the `code` folder of this project.
 The documentation has been written in literate markdown.
 To produce the scripts form the source file (`process.praat.md`), use the `lmt` package (written in Go by Dave MacFarlane, at https://github.com/driusan/lmt).

-## Prepare files for force alignment in SPPAS
+# Prepare files for force alignment in SPPAS

 ```praat alignment-input.praat
 <<<script header>>>